Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 ```
 There is a possible race condition in the open_packs function.
 I believe the problem can occur in the following scenario:
 Two requests come in at about the same time.
+- I would double check the code for check_pack_exists because when I tried opening a pack that was non existent by not capitalizing the pack name it resulted in a 500 internal server error instead of raising an exception (nothing stands out from this code so I’m not sure why the exception isn’t being raised) (The code works properly for purchasing a pack, so maybe you might just need to have that piece of code in the function for check_pack_exists)
+- Consider renaming the open packs endpoint from "/users/{user_id}/open_packs/{pack_name}/{pack_quantity}" to /open_packs/{user_id}/{pack_name}/{pack_quantity} (This way it’s clear that this packs.py endpoint is for when a pack is opened and the necessary information are the user id, pack name, and quantity)
+- Also rename the purchase packs endpoint to be /purchase_packs/{user_id}/{pack_name}/{pack_quantity} for same reasoning as above and to maintain consistency
+- After opening a pack, it would be helpful to know how many coins you have remaining instead of only listing the total amount of coins spent.
+- When buying packs -> "Not enough coins" could include current balance
+- The first I noticed after registering was that I didn't know how many coins I had.
+I tried to buy Crown Zenith pack and was told I didn't have enough coins.
+I would recommend either adding an endpoint that returns user information.
+It could be an endpoint on its own or be returned with other information.
+At the very least include it in the message saying that we can't afford a pack.

 ### packs.py has been updated for the above review comments